sencha-extjs-examples/MultiPackageDemo/README.md

 That is, the `Alerts` package dependency will be handled prior to loading the `Dashboard` package.
 The application does not need to manage this situation.

+## Build

+Used packages are built as stand-alone bundles that are dynamically loaded at runtime.
+To build the set of all used packages during an application build, use the `-uses` argument to app build.

+    sencha app build -uses ...

+Builds of used packages are placedinto sub directories of the main application build directory.
+Consequently, builds of different build environments should be 'initialized' with the set of used packages that are not under active development.

+    sencha app build -dev -uses ...

+That will run a development build sweep of all used packages and initialize the development build directory with the set of used package buidls.
+This will typically only need to happen once for packags that are not under active development

+The build environment (production, testing, development) of the used packages defaults to the build environment used to build the main application, but may be controlled independently by using the `-pkgtesting`,`-pkgproduction` or `-pkgdevelopment` arguments

+    sencha app build -pkgtesting -dev

+For packages that are under active development, rebuilds will be needed to pick up changes / additions / deletions to the package contents.
+To rebuild specific packages, use the `-packages` argument to app build to list the set of packages to be rebuilt.

+    sencha app build -packages Alerts,Users,...

+To load a specific package or set of packages in application dev mode for inclusion by app watch, use the `-packages` argument to app watch to specify the set of packages to include in the watch process.

+    sencha app watch -packages Alerts